nicksiv/jitterbug/content/blog/2020-05-04-mulholland-drive-2001.md

 It's been more than 24 hours I've finished this film and it still haunts me.
 Lynch's dreamtopia comments the show business and makes it relatable to everyone.
 I still don't know why it took me almost 20 years to watch it and stopped at Lost highway.
 A really mythical symbolic and riddle-filled movie.
 There are still many theories about it's true meaning, but some things will be always remain unexplained.

-Exactly like Lynch wanted it…
+Exactly like Lynch wanted to…

 > \- It's been a very strange day.
 >